arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ## Portenta Machine Control Arduino Library

-The Portenta Machine Control Library is a C++ library designed to efficiently manage the functionalities of the Portenta Machine Control board.
-It provides extensive support for inputs such as digital, analog, and encoder signals, while offering outputs including digital and analog signals.
-This library also manages communication through protocols like CAN-BUS and serial ports, and allows connectivity via Ethernet, USB, Wi-Fi, and Bluetooth Low Energy.
+The Portenta Machine Control Library is a C++ library designed to manage the functionalities of the Portenta Machine Control board efficiently.
+It provides extensive support for inputs such as digital, analog, and encoder signals while offering outputs including digital and analog signals.
+This library also manages communication through protocols like CAN-BUS and serial ports, allowing connectivity via Ethernet, USB, Wi-Fi®, and Bluetooth® Low Energy.

 The library empowers users to easily initialize, control, and access the diverse functionalities of the Portenta Machine Control, enhancing its capability and adaptability for industrial applications.

 ### Library Features

-The library manages input signals, including:
+The library manages **input signals**, including:

-- 8 digital inputs at 24 VDC
+- Eight digital inputs at 24 VDC
-- 2 channels for encoder readings
+- Two channels for encoder readings
-- 3 analog inputs for PT100/J/K temperature probes
+- Three analog inputs for PT100, J, and K temperature probes
-- 3 analog inputs for 4-20mA/0-10V/NTC signals
+- Three analog inputs for 4-20 mA, 0-10V, and NTC signals

-The library manages output signals, including:
+The library manages **output signals**, including:

-- 8 digital outputs at 24 VDC
+- Eight digital output terminals at 24 VDC
-- 4 analog outputs at 0-10 VDC
+- Four analog output terminals, from 0 to 10 VDC

-Provides control for other I/O:
+Provides control for other **inputs and outputs**:

-- 12 programmable digital I/O at 24V
+- 12 programmable digital input/output terminals at 24 VDC

-Supports various communication protocols:
+Supports various **communication protocols**:

 - CAN-BUS
-- Serial protocols (RS232/RS422/RS485)
+- Serial protocols (RS232, RS422, and RS485)
 - USB
-- Handles RTC (Real-Time Clock) functionality
+- Real-Time Clock (RTC) functionality

-### Improvements Between Releases
+### Improvements Between Releases Overview

 #### Structural and Functional Enhancements
+<br></br>

 The library has undergone significant structural changes to improve its efficiency and user-friendliness.
-Key improvements include:
+These key improvements include the following:

-- Library Structure Revamping: Transition from a single header file to multiple .cpp and .h files organized by functionality.
+- **Library structure revamping**: Transition from a single header file to multiple `.cpp` and `.h` files organized by functionality.
-- Naming Refactoring: Removal of the machinecontrol namespace, adopting a more descriptive prefix-based naming system.
+- **Naming refactoring**: Removal of the `machinecontrol namespace`, adopting a more descriptive prefix-based naming system.
-- Function Optimization: Unused functions have been removed, streamlining the library.
+- **Function optimization**: Unused functions have been removed, streamlining the library.
-- Direct Calls to mbed Core Removed: This change enhances the library's compatibility and ease of use.
+- **Direct calls to mbed core removed**: This change enhances the library's compatibility and ease of use.
-- Example Reworking: Updated examples provide clearer demonstrations of the library's capabilities.
+- **Example reworking**: Updated examples provide clearer demonstrations of the library's capabilities.
-- Documentation Improvement: Enhanced documentation offers better support to users.
+- **Documentation improvement**: Enhanced documentation offers bette support to users.

 #### Practical Application Enhancements
+<br></br>

-- Input/Output Management: Enhanced handling of digital and analog signals for improved accuracy and reliability.
+- **Input/output management**: Enhanced handling of digital and analog signals for improved accuracy and reliability.
-- Communication Protocol Integration: Improved support for CAN-BUS and serial protocols, facilitating smoother data exchange.
+- **Communication protocol integration**: Improved support for CAN-BUS and serial protocols, facilitating smoother data exchange.
-- Real-Time Clock (RTC) Functionality: More robust RTC management, ensuring precise timekeeping for time-sensitive applications.
+- **RTC functionality**: More robust RTC management, ensuring precise timekeeping for time-sensitive applications.

-These improvements make the Portenta Machine Control Library more adaptable and efficient for a wide range of industrial applications, from machinery control to sensor integration.
+These improvements make the Portenta Machine Control Library more adaptable and efficient for various industrial applications, from machinery control to sensor integration.

+## Key Major Improvements

-## Naming Conventions
+### Naming Conventions

-One of the significant updates in the Portenta Machine Control Library is the change in naming conventions, which enhances clarity and consistency across the library.
+One of the significant updates in the Portenta Machine Control Library is the change in **naming conventions**, which enhances clarity and consistency across the library.

-Changes in Naming:
+Changes in naming:

-- Removal of machinecontrol Namespace: The previous version of the library used the machinecontrol namespace.
+- **Removal of `machinecontrol` namespace**: The previous version of the library used the `machinecontrol` namespace.
 This has been removed to simplify the code and make it more accessible.
-- Introduction of MachineControl_ Prefix: In the updated library, a prefix MachineControl_ is used for each functionality's singleton object.
+- **Introduction of the `MachineControl_` prefix**: In the updated library, a prefix `MachineControl_` is used for each functionality's singleton object.
 This change ensures a clearer and more descriptive approach to accessing library functionalities.

-Examples of Updated Naming:
+#### Example of the Updated Naming
+<br></br>

-Old Naming Convention:
+Old naming convention:

 ```arduino
 // Using the 'machinecontrol' namespace